MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 Operations Manager requires significant infrastructure and maintenance to support a management group, a basic unit of functionality.
 At a minimum, a management group consists of one or more management servers, a SQL Server instance, hosting the operational and reporting data warehouse database, and agents.
 The complexity of a management group design depends on multiple factors, such as the scope of workloads to monitor and the number of devices or computers supporting the workloads.
 If you require high availability and site resiliency, as is commonly the case with enterprise monitoring platforms, the infrastructure requirements and associated maintenance can increase dramatically.

-SCOM MI, on the other hand, requires minimal infrastructure and maintenance.
-It's Microsoft-managed.
-While the cloud-connected SCOM components (management servers, SQL databases) are managed by Microsoft, removing the responsibility of hardware/software updates and security patches are done by you.
+[Azure Monitor SCOM Managed Instance](/system-center/scom/operations-manager-managed-instance-overview) (SCOM MI), on the other hand, requires minimal infrastructure and maintenance, as it's fully managed by Microsoft.
+You no longer have the responsibility of updates and security patching, and you preserve any investments in SCOM since it's compatible with all the existing SCOM management packs.

 ![Diagram of Operations Manager management group](./media/monitoring-management-guidance-cloud-and-on-premises/operations-manager-management-group-optimized.svg)